Video Library

 In today’s video, we discuss what are the minimum number of times per year and that a physician must see a patient, in-person, prior to treating the patient via telehealth?

-Is it a crime to give people information about alternative complimentary integrated therapies that could potentially be a benefit to them?
+Is it a crime to give people information about alternative complementary integrated therapies that could potentially be a benefit to them?
 Is it against the law?
 Is it a statutory violation?

 In today’s video, we discuss disease claims for dietary supplements, and the major enforcement risk that would get raised if you made them for your supplement product.